hferrer/weather_processing/README.md

   * No missing hours within the date-time period.
   * When data for an hour is missing, fill-in the missing data
 * Remove/clean outliers

+## License
+The script is shared under the GNU GPLv3 license.